KeremArdicli/send-batch-email-with-attachements-via-outlook/README.md

 # Send batch email with attachements via MS Outlook
-Send batch personalized emails to your recepients with personalized attachements.
+Send batch personalized emails to your recepients with personalized attachements using Python...

 This small python app will let you send personalized emails with personalized attachements to your recepient list.